Who We Are

-Eastern Gateway serves Columbiana, Jefferson, Mahoning and Trumbull Counties with three locations — the main campus at Jefferson County Campus, Steubenville; Valley Center, Youngstown; and Warren Center, Warren.
+Eastern Gateway serves Columbiana, Jefferson, Mahoning and Trumbull Counties with two locations — the Steubenville Campus and the Youngstown Campus.
 The college uses other delivery locations throughout the service district.

 Eastern Gateway also provides enrichment for residents seeking noncredit courses, cultural events or a community place to hold a meeting or workshop.
 Services vary based on location.

 Eastern Gateway gives residents many choices – take your pick today!